fullerjamesr/uchicago-spa-docs/negative_stain.rst

 There are many similar protocols for negative staining available.
 The basic flow of any negative stain protocol is sample absorption -> washing -> staining.

+#. **Set up** your parafilm + stain droplets and water wash droplets or water-filled pipette ahead of time, fresh for each grid.
 #. **Sample absorption:** Grab a fresh grid in negative pressure tweezers and rest, carbon side up, on the bench-top.
 Apply 3.5 μL of sample to the carbon side of the grid.
 Wait between 0 and 60 seconds for the sample to absorb to the carbon surface.
 Draw away excess sample by touching the side of the grid to fresh filter paper.
 #. **Washing:**